 Our mission is to consistently enhance lifestyles through profound knowledge and expertise related to daily life and capabilities for technological innovation rooted in human concerns.

-Brand Statement For Precious Life
+For Precious Life

 Recognizing that each customer is a unique individual with specific concerns, INAX aims to be a partner that supports the realization of every customer’s dreams and aspirations.
 Mindfully attending to every detail, we seek to create living environments that are physically comfortable and spiritually rewarding.
 This spirit is embodied in our brand statement, "For Precious Life.